YpsilonTM/valorapi/README.md

 If you would like to contribute to this project, please feel free to do so.
 I will be happy to accept any pull requests after reviewing them.
 If you have any suggestions or issues, please open an issue.

+## Beta

+This project is still in beta, so there might be some bugs.
+If you find any, please open an issue.
+This might take a while until I find it suitable for production.
+So as long as we don't reach v1 you should consider this as a beta project.
+At this stage, even minor updates might break your code.
+So please be careful when updating.

 ## Usage

+Try to use this wrapper in a try-catch block to catch any errors that might occur.
+Communication with the API is done via HTTP requests, so there might be some errors that you can catch.
+Errors based on the API give an errors object in the response.
+You can check if the errors object is not null to see if there are any errors.
+Some examples are:

+- 101: No region found for this Player
+- 102: No matches found, can't get puuid
+- 103: Possible name change detected, can't get puuid.
+Please play one match, wait 1-2 minutes and try it again
+- 104: Invalid region
+- 105: Invalid filter
+- 106: Invalid gamemode
+- 107: Invalid map
+- 108: Invalid locale
+- 109: Missing name
+- 110: Missing tag
+- 111: Player not found in leaderboard

+for more errors, please check the API documentation.

 CommonJS: